 - Promote the value of art and culture in preparing young people for all jobs – whether as artists, in the creative industries and growing digital sector, or in industries focused on science, technology, engineering and maths.

 - Create offers for young people to experience art and culture in the workplace

 - Work with children and young people to signpost them to and increase their engagement in quality art and culture relevant to their talents and interests.

 - Focus on those previously under-represented, such as Looked After Children.

 Coherence and investment by city decision makers

-We are also committed to evaluating the impact of the LCEP and communicating this at local, regional and national levels, to promote the value of quality art and culture.
+- Evaluate the impact of the LCEP and communicate this at local, regional and national levels, to promote the value of quality art and culture.

 The LCEP is a cross-sector working party and has the support of Joe Anderson OBE, the Lord Mayor of Liverpool, who shares the LCEP aims to improve the cultural education of young people in the local area.
 Joe Anderson describes culture as the ‘rocket fuel’ of the city’s regeneration.
 Liverpool’s Mayoral Commission on Education recommended that Liverpool builds a cultural entitlement into an enhanced curriculum for children as part of a ‘Pupil Promise’.
 This pledges to give every child and young person the right to all the opportunities to participate in art and culture that the Cultural Education Challenge has identified.

 The Culture Liverpool Action Plan 2014-18 states: